Llompi/llompi.github.io/README.md

 This repository serves as both a portfolio showcase and a comprehensive demonstration of modern web development workflows using GitHub's powerful collaboration and automation features.

+> **⚠️ Note on CI/CD:** The CI/CD implementation is currently paused while prioritizing the portfolio revamp.
+Automated workflows will be restored once the main redesign is complete.

 ### ✨ Features

 - **Modern Design**: Minimalistic, clean interface with dark mode support